Aurora Luxury Neighbourhood

 Lifestyle Fit

-The Hills of St. Andrew may suit clients who want an established neighbourhood, larger detached homes, a quieter residential environment, and proximity to respected education, golf, parks, and Aurora amenities.
+The Hills of St. Andrew can suit buyers who want a calm residential setting with mature streets and a strong connection to Aurora amenities.

 Hills of St. Andrew Aurora Homes for Sale